 Your grades are anything but standardized.
-Applicants to medical schools attended different schools, took courses of different levels and from different professors who used different grading standards.
-Therefore, even your GPA, which is generally looked at as an “objective” piece of the application, is actually subjective.
+Med school applicants attended different undergrad programs and took courses of different levels from different professors who used different grading standards.
+Therefore, even your GPA, which is generally considered an “objective” element of the application, is actually subjective.

 So, what is the magic number needed to get into medical school?
-Unfortunately, there is no single answer to this question for all med schools, or even for all med school applicants.
+Unfortunately, there is no single answer to this question that applies to all med schools or even for all med school applicants.
 Here are some factors to examine when evaluating the competitiveness of your MCAT score:

 • What are the average MCAT scores for the schools you are applying to?

-Students admitted to MD programs in the US in 2017 had average total MCAT scores between 508 and 509.
-According to AACOM (American Association of Colleges of Osteopathic Medicine), those admitted to DO programs in 2016 (the most recent data available) had average total MCAT scores of 502.17.
+Students entering U.S. MD programs in 2022 had a mean MCAT score of 511.9.
+According to the AACOM (American Association of Colleges of Osteopathic Medicine), those entering osteopathic (DO) programs in 2021 (the most recent data available) had a mean total MCAT score of 504.64.

-Those figures give you a broad overview, but it’s the specific schools’ data that should really guide your application strategy.
-For example, your very respectable score of 504 may be competitive at Northeast Ohio, an MD program where the average MCAT score for admitted students was 505, with a 10th-90th percentile range of 501-512.
-However, if your dream school is Washington University in St. Louis, you probably need to up your score…or change your dream.
-The average MCAT score for admitted students at Wash U was 521, with a range of 10th-90th percentile range of 516-525 per MSAR.
+Those figures give you a broad overview, but the data from each specific school is what should really guide your application strategy.
+For example, if you’re a resident of Oregon, your score of 510 might be competitive at Oregon Health & Science University (OHSU), where the median MCAT score for admitted in-state students was 511.
+If you’re an out-of-state applicant with your heart set on OHSU, you’ll want to do better – the median out-of-state matriculant scored a 515.
+And if your dream school is Columbia, you probably need to up your score…or choose a different dream school.
+The median MCAT score for admitted students at Columbia’s College of Physicians and Surgeons was 521.

 • Is your score balanced?

-What does it mean if your scores were 130 on three sections of the MCAT and 115 on the fourth?
-Clearly you have a weakness in an area that most medical schools feel is important enough to test and measure.
-Although your total score was a respectable 505, med schools will still look at the imbalance in your scores and be concerned in particular about the one area that was so much weaker.
+If you scored 130 on three sections of the MCAT but only 120 on the fourth, then you have a weakness in an area that most medical schools feel is important enough to test and measure.
+Although your total score might be a respectable 510, med schools will still look at the imbalance in your scores and have some concerns about the one area that was so much weaker.

 • How competitive is your GPA?

-If your GPA is at the high end for the schools you are applying to, the admissions committees may cut you a little slack on your MCAT score.
-The average undergrad GPA for those admitted to an MD program in 2017 was 3.70.
-AACOM’s reported 2016 overall mean baccalaureate GPA for matriculants was 3.45.
+If your GPA is at the high end for the schools you are applying to, the admissions committees might cut you a little slack on your MCAT score.
+The average undergrad GPA for those admitted to an MD program in 2022-2023 was 3.75.
+And the overall mean baccalaureate GPA for matriculants was 3.56, according to the AACOM.

-• How is the rest of your application?
+• How strong is the rest of your application?

-The MCAT is not evaluated in a vacuum, and even a great MCAT score will not be enough to guarantee your med school acceptance.
-The rest of your application must show the admissions committee that you are serious about medical school and a medical career, have the character to be a compassionate doctor, and have the background and interpersonal skills to contribute to your community.
-Even if you have all of these attributes, you have to present them effectively via your primary and secondary applications and your interview.
-Be sure your application is complete and neat.
-Your essays must be compelling and tell the story of an applicant the adcoms will want to get to know better.
+The MCAT is not evaluated in a vacuum, and a great MCAT score is not enough to guarantee your med school acceptance.
+The rest of your application must show the admissions committee that you are serious about medical school and a medical career, demonstrate that you have the character traits to be a compassionate doctor, and establish that you have the background and interpersonal skills to contribute to your community.
+Even if you have all these attributes, you must present them effectively via your primary and secondary applications and your interview.
+Your essays need to be compelling and tell the story of an applicant that admissions committee members will want to get to know better.

-When choosing which med schools to apply to, look at their average MCAT scores and the range of MCAT scores for matriculants at your target schools.
-Be sure that your score is in range for all, or for the overwhelming majority of, your target schools.
-Unless you have a high GPA, other truly impressive elements in your application, or come from an underrepresented background in medicine, make sure that your MCAT is above average for at least some of the programs you are applying to.
+When choosing which medical schools to apply to, look at the range of MCAT scores as well as the averages for matriculants at your target schools.
+For your application to be competitive, your score should be in range for each school.
+And unless you have a high GPA or other truly impressive elements in your application, or you come from an underrepresented background in medicine, make sure that your MCAT is above average for at least some of the programs to which you are applying.

-Remember that the purpose of the MCAT is to show your readiness to handle the academics of medical school.
-It is a very important element of your med school application, but it’s not the only one.
-Commitment, character, interpersonal skills, and your potential to contribute to your community are important as well.
-Be sure that your total application shows that you not only can handle the academics, but that you will be an outstanding physician and credit to the med school you attend.
+Remember that the purpose of the MCAT is to indicate your readiness to handle the rigorous medical school curriculum, but that’s not the only thing that makes a good doctor.
+Commitment, character, interpersonal skills, and your potential to contribute to your community are also important.
+Be sure that your total application conveys that you not only can handle the academics but will also be an outstanding physician and credit to the med school you attend.